murshidap/business-website/README.md

 - Accessibility checks were considered with semantic markup and focus styling.
 - Cross-browser testing should be performed in Chrome, Edge, and Firefox before final submission.

-## Screenshots
+## Screenshots-images/screenshots
-Add screenshots here before submission:
 - Homepage
 - About page
 - Services page
 - Contact page
-- Mobile view
-- Dark mode
+- Dark mode/light mode
-- Form validation
-- Deployment screenshot

 ## Author
-GeekTech
+Murshida P